 The LCS fleet consists of the Freedom-variant, made by Lockheed Martin, and the Independence-variant, made by Austal USA.

-Northrup Grumman was awarded a $46 million contract for similar services in May 2018, and Advanced Acoustic Concepts received a $12.1 million contract from the Navy for software engineering services on Littoral Combat Ships in June 2018.
+Northrop Grumman was awarded a $46 million contract for similar services in May 2018, and Advanced Acoustic Concepts received a $12.1 million contract from the Navy for software engineering services on Littoral Combat Ships in June 2018.

-Most of the work will be performed at Northrup Grumman's facilities in Bethpage, N.Y., and is expected to be completed by March 2020.
+Most of the work will be performed at Northrop Grumman's facilities in Bethpage, N.Y., and is expected to be completed by March 2020.
 The Naval Sea Systems Command in Washington, D.C., is the contracting agent.